calacuda/clay/README.md

 # CLAY
 CLAY (Common Lisp According to Yogurt) is a version of common lisp with an interpreter written in rust.
 Development is tested against SBCL.
+This is version 0.0.1, code named: MVP (Minimum Viable Product).

 ### building clay: